As many of you know, we use bamboo fabric for our bed sheets and pillow case ranges. This post will explain why bamboo is such an amazing material!

 The chemicals that are used in this process are Sodium Hydroxide and Carbon Disulfide and we bet you are thinking chemicals = BAD!
 You have nothing to worry about, because although carbon disulfide had a bad start in the 30’s and 40’s, people were unaware about good ventilation when using the chemical nowadays it is always used in well ventilated areas and the two elements that make the chemical – Carbon and Sulfur are not poisonous elements.
 As for Sodium Hydroxide, it is also known as caustic soda and is strongly alkaline.
 However it is not toxic at all and is used in many different ways for cooking!
 They use this caustic soda to coat pretzels – that’s what gives them their distinctive flavour!

-The ever growing issue of climate change is a great concern to us at Panda, that is why we pride ourselves on using environmentally friendly and sustainable materials for our products and in our offices.
-We also donate $1 from every panda pillow sold to the WWF who help try to protect not only the pandas but many other species who are threatened by climate change.
+The ever-growing issue of climate change is a great concern to us at Panda, that is why we pride ourselves on using environmentally friendly and sustainable materials for our products and in our offices.
+Learn more in our Environmental Policy.